Tipping

 Your Waiter or Waitress

-A lot of casino restaurants apply an auto gratuity, which would mean the staff is going to get their tip no matter what.
-It’s always good to ask or check your receipt to see if the gratuity is included, and if not, then a standard tip would be 15% to 20%.
-Here again, if the service is exceptional then consider a higher percentage.
+Many casino restaurants apply an auto gratuity, meaning the staff will get their tip no matter what.
+It's always good to ask or check your receipt to see if the gratuity is included, and if not, then a standard tip would be 15% to 20%.
+Again, if the service is exceptional, consider a higher percentage.

 Your Restroom Attendant

-It's crazy, we’ve been in Las Vegas for over seven years and a number of the club restroom attendants are still the same.
-These guys have made this their life’s work.
-They keep the restrooms clean, load up the countertop with all kinds of free stuff and make sure you always have a towel to dry your hands.
+It's crazy, we've been in Las Vegas for over a decade, and several club restroom attendants are still the same.
+These guys have made this their life's work.
+They keep the restrooms clean, load up the countertop with all kinds of free stuff, and ensure you always have a towel to dry your hands.
 We feel that a $2 to $5 tip per visit is fair and would be very much appreciated.

 Your Housekeeping

 A suggested tip for housekeeping would be somewhere in the neighborhood of $2 to $5 per night.
-It's a good idea to leave the cash each day, because day to day they may change workers.
-If you leave your room a dirty mess, then you might want to consider more but whatever you leave, I’m sure housekeeping will pleased by the gesture.
+It's a good idea to leave a cash tip every day because management may change out the workers.
+If you leave your room a dirty mess, you might want to consider more, but whatever you leave, I'm sure housekeeping will be pleased by the gesture.

-There was a time when we didn't have rideshare or passenger apps in Las Vegas, and trust us, the taxi union fought it long and hard.
+There was a time when we didn't have rideshare or passenger apps in Las Vegas, and trust us; the taxi union fought it long and hard.
 Because they had a monopoly, they were gouging people.
-I remember a short ride from the airport to MGM, the closest hotel, was $15.
-An absolute rip-off, it was even worse if you lived in Las Vegas and had a few drinks and wanted to take a cab home, a reasonable number would be something like $20, but that ride with the taxi monopoly was more like $75.
-Then came Uber and Lyft, and they changed the game for the better, at least for the people using their services.
+I remember a short ride from the airport to MGM, the closest hotel, was $15 – an absolute rip-off.
+It was even worse if you lived in Las Vegas, had a few drinks, and wanted to take a cab home.
+A reasonable number would be $20, but that ride with the taxi monopoly was more like $75.
+Then came Uber and Lyft, game changers for the better, at least for those using their services.
 The taxis had to lower their rates to become more competitive.
 So as far as tipping goes, the standard here is about 20%.
-Similar situations for Uber and Lyft, depending on the service, cleanliness of the vehicle, and the attitude of the driver a 10% to 20% tip should work.
+In similar situations for Uber and Lyft, depending on the service, vehicle cleanliness, and driver attitude, a 10% to 20% tip should work.

 Your Airport Shuttle Ride

-If you choose to save a little money by taking a shuttle to the airport, you're likely going to be sharing the ride with a few other people.
-There also might be a bit of a wait involved if you have to stop at other hotels or wait for the shuttle to arrive.
+If you save a little money by taking a shuttle to the airport, you'll likely be sharing the ride with a few other people.
+There might also be a bit of a wait if you have to stop at other hotels or wait for the shuttle to arrive.
 Most of the time, these shuttles are prepaid.
-Before handing out a tip, make sure that they didn't already charge you in your original payment otherwise a $2 to $5 is a fair amount.
+Before handing out a tip, make sure they didn't already charge you in your original payment; otherwise, $2 to $5 is a fair amount.

 Your Tour Guide

-The professionals that put on the tours really know their game.
-They're working hard, often with multiple groups in one day and sometimes in extreme heat conditions, so if you find them entertaining and you enjoy the tour, plan on adding a 15% to 20% tip to the overall cost of the tour.
+The professionals that put on the tours know their game.
+They work hard, often with multiple groups in one day and sometimes in extreme heat conditions, so if you find them entertaining and you enjoy the tour, plan on adding a 15% to 20% tip to the overall cost of the tour.

 The Street Hustlers

 We have to laugh at this one as we spent a full year of our life working the Las Vegas Strip.
-After seeing the same people over and over again, you start to become friends with some of the entrepreneur hustlers.
-That being said, these hustlers are out there hustling every day, sometimes dressed up in costumes in 120-degree heat.
+After seeing the same people repeatedly, you start to become friends with some of the entrepreneur hustlers.
+These hustlers are hustling every day, sometimes dressed up in costumes in 120-degree heat.
 They work hard to make your stroll down The Strip more entertaining.
-One could argue that these folks are homeless bums; but most of them do pretty well and treat the street hustle like a job.
+One could argue that these folks are homeless bums, but most do fairly well and treat the street hustle like a job.
 So, if you find them entertaining and want to get a picture with them, a good tip is anywhere from $2 to $5.

 Your Airport Skycaps

 If you don't know, the people who do the curbside check-in for the airport is a paid service.
-Although they don't publicly say "pay" for their service, you should tip per bag if you're skipping the check-in line inside.
-Usually, $5 a bag is the standard tip.
+Usually, $5 a bag is the standard tip which is very little since you get to skip the long lines inside the airport.
+Their service is quick and hassle-free.